He Married Rich, But Chose To Be A Carpenter

 The following year was filled with ups and downs.

-On one hand, Ram’s relationship with his in-laws improved dramatically when they saw their daughter happy and that the marriage was working.
+On the one hand, Ram’s relationship with his in-laws improved dramatically when they saw their daughter happy, and the marriage was working.
 Discovering that Ram had urged their daughter to visit them also went a long way in helping to overcome their earlier biases.
-Ram knew that his wife couldn’t stand being alone with her parents during that period and would always accompany her for emotional support despite the less than friendly welcome.
+Ram knew that his wife couldn’t stand being alone with her parents during that period and would always accompany her for emotional support despite the less-than-friendly welcome.

 For all the progress made in the relationship, however, her parents were always less than impressed at their living situation and constantly pressed them to move.

-“We had already been looking for places to buy and we found a two-room flat that was affordable after all the different grants had been taken into consideration.
-It wasn’t great but when you’re twenty-three and your wife is twenty-two, you take what you can get!” he says, and his deep belly laugh makes another appearance.
+“We had already been looking for places to buy, and we found a two-room flat that was affordable after all the different grants had been taken into consideration.
+It wasn’t great, but when you’re 23 and your wife is 22, you take what you can get!” he says, and his deep belly laugh makes another appearance.

 But whatever they found was never good enough in her parents’ eyes.
-After countless arguments and tears, Lovely’s father insisted on them getting a bigger place and helped them pay off the bulk of a larger HDB flat.
+After countless arguments and tears, her father insisted they get a bigger place and helped them pay off the bulk of a larger HDB flat.

 Perking up again, he tells me that back then, he had yet to quit smoking and his wife’s refusal to allow him to light up in the house meant a fair amount of his time was spent along the corridor.